XRPL-Commons/core-dev-bootcamp-2025/day-1/homework.md

 ## 🚀 Bonus Challenges

 ### Bonus 1: Network Exploration
-- Use `rippled server_info` command to check node status
+- Use `./rippled server_info` command to check node status
 - Review the peering information like peers, peer_disconnects, etc
 - Document the lag between your node and the network